on Orders $1,250+

 Marijuana Packaging History

-From Ziploc bags and cellophane's, prescription-like bottles and high-tech bags... marijuana packaging has a long history.
+From ziploc bags and cellophanes, to prescription-like bottles and high-tech bags... marijuana packaging has a long history.
 With legalization and technology accelerating wholesale packaging options along the way.

 Past tense pot